AmeriCorps LISC Service Position- 450 volunteer hours in 10 months for $1,566 Education Award

 - Be at least 17 years of age (note there is no upper age limit)

-- Be able to complete at least 450 hours of service within the term of service noted above as well as serve for the full time of the term
+- Be able to complete at the hours within the timeframe of the service term and serve the full term

 NATIONAL SERVICE CRIMINAL HISTORY SEARCH REQUIREMENT

 If a candidate has a criminal record, it does not necessarily make a candidate ineligible for service.
-Only candidates who are subject to registry on the National Sex Offender Public Website or have been convicted of First Degree Murder may not participate as an AmeriCorps member.
+Only candidates who are subject to registry on the National Sex Offender Public Website or have been convicted of murder may not participate as an AmeriCorps member.
 Only candidates being offered and then accepting the position must consent to a search of the National Sex Offender Public Website, a State Level Criminal History Search and an FBI search.
 Consent is provided via the LISC AmeriCorps application.
+Candidates must be cleared by CNCS prior to the first day of service.

-Upon successful completion of the term of service, the member will be eligible for a $1,527.45 education award to pay off existing, eligible student loans or return to school.
-The position does not pay a monthly stipend.
+Upon successful completion of the term of service, the member will be eligible for a $1,566.14 education award to pay off existing, eligible student loans or return to school.
+Members are eligible to place existing student loans (loans must qualify and not in a state of default) into AmeriCorps forbearance.
+The position does not pay a stipend.

 HOW TO APPLY:

-Resumes should be sent to Stacy Dertien, Divisional Volunteer Coordinator, at email@example.com.
+Resumes should be sent to Stacy Dertien, Director of Volunteers and Community Engagement, at firstname.lastname@example.org.

 We are committed to diversity and inclusion in the selection process.